jellewie/Arduino-CocktailMachine/ReadMe.md

 ## WIFI page
-The 2 most important pages are the [Setup](#setup) page, where the user can setup the mixer.
+The 2 most important pages are the [Setup](#setup) page, where the user can set up the mixer.
 And the [main landing page](#control) where the fancy UI is.
-Setup is only really needed once during setup of WiFi in Apmode, because in runtime the mixer settings can be adjusted in the main UI.
+Setup is only really needed once during the setup of WiFi in Apmode, because in runtime the mixer settings can be adjusted in the main UI.

 ### Setup
-The setup page will be accessible and shown in APmode, but can also be access by going to [mixer.local/ip](http://mixer.local/ip).
+The setup page will be accessible and shown in APmode, but can also be accessed by going to [mixer.local/ip](http://mixer.local/ip).
 The password is replaced with starts, and cannot be received without changing the firmware.
 Leave fields blank (or for the password leaving only stars) to not update those values upon sending this forum, set on space ' ' to clear them.
-By default the SSID and password is limited to 16 characters by the firmware, and the total bytes that can be stored in memory is limited to 4096.
-Going over these values results in unexpected behaviour.
+By default the SSID and password are limited to 16 characters by the firmware, and the total bytes that can be stored in memory is limited to 4096.
+Going over these values results in unexpected behavior.

 ### Getting it’s IP
 User devices that support mDNS, like Windows and Apple, can use [mixer.local/info](http://mixer.local/info) to obtain its IP.